takev/VeerTL/VCTemplate/README.md

 of the same name will only be implicently executed once, in place of the first definition.

-The previously defined block is available as `super` inside the block.
+The previously defined block is available as `prior` inside the block.
 This functionaliy together with the `%include` statement can be used for as a simple form of object-oriented-polymorphism.